IUCN Conservation Status –

 Conservation

 The red-crowned crane is said to be the second rarest crane in the world.
-It is an Endangered species, with only around 2,000 adults in the wild.
+It is classed as Vulnerable on the IUCN Red List, with only around 2,000 individuals in the wild.
 They are most threatened by loss of habitat, as the wetlands where these cranes breed are shrinking and are now often too small to sustain the species.